The Best Places To See Cherry Blossom in Edinburgh

 First it’s the snowdrops, then daffodils and all the crocuses lining the Meadows.
 Then suddenly at some point in April, the cherry blossom burst into life across Edinburgh.
 Known as “sakura” in Japanese, these pale blooms are a symbol of spring because it is a time of renewal.
 However, because the blooms are short-lived, they are also symbolic of the fleeting nature of life.

-I’m lucky to live in the centre of Edinburgh, close to some very beautiful trees and so this April, whilst we’ve been in Coronavirus lockdown, I’ve taken my daily exercise past some of these beautiful trees and have taken photos to share with you.
+I’m lucky to live in the centre of Edinburgh, close to some very beautiful trees and so this April, whilst we’ve been coming out of lockdown, I’ve taken my daily exercise past some of these beautiful trees and have taken photos to share with you.

 The Best Places to See Cherry Blossom in Edinburgh